Swidem/C_Jaro-Winkler/README.md

-# Sample Code from C
+# Jaro-Winkler alghoritm in C

 While using the book „Pan Tadusz” in txt format I am doing these tasks: